Direct Auto car insurance review

 - Your agent will help you find a policy and get the coverage you need

-Direct General, the parent company of Direct Auto & Life Insurance is accredited on the Better Business Bureau website and holds an A+ rating for its response to customer complaints.
-However, its customer score sits at just 3.5 stars out of 5 from over 450 reviews.
+Direct General, the parent company of Direct Auto & Life Insurance is accredited on the Better Business Bureau website and holds an A+ rating for its response to customer complaints, as of October 2020.
+However, its customer score sits at just 1 stars out of 5 from over 450 reviews.
 Many customers are displeased with customer service, rejected claims and lack of coverage.

 How to contact Direct Auto?